Skip to main content

 By George, I think I’ve bloody solved it!

-Well, some 149 mins. (approx.) later (we always got the DVD box sets), as our collective tapeworms began a fervent push for nourishment—mostly on account of Oscar somehow remembering to accompany himself home with a bottle of Courvoisier (yep, it was around that time: “Pass The Courvoisier!”)—which we chivalrously imbibed as we witnessed, with mouths agape, Russell Crowe yelling “Are you NOT entertained????”, we called it a loss and streamed to the kitchen where, to our collective pleasant surprise, we found one sufuria of beef and another of sukuma wiki (atop the gas cooker), and yet another of rice in the microwave.
+Well, some 149 mins. (approx.) later (we always got the DVD box sets), as our collective tapeworms began a fervent push for nourishment—mostly on account of Oscar somehow remembering to accompany himself home with a bottle of Courvoisier (yep, it was around that time: “Pass The Courvoisier!”)—which we chivalrously imbibed as we witnessed, with mouths agape, Russell Crowe yelling “Are you NOT entertained????”, we called it a loss and streamed, in a file, to the kitchen where, to our collective pleasant surprise, we found one sufuria of beef and another of sukuma wiki atop the gas cooker, and yet another of rice in the microwave.

 And so it transpires that the Luhya nation was right all along: ugali si mboga!